normal-computing/branches/README.md

 ![Branches in action: Tree-search visualization for code generation with self-correction in the HumanEval benchmark](https://storage.googleapis.com/normal-blog-artifacts/systerm2/tot_demo.gif)

-***Branches tree-search visualization during code generation.** We visualize a reasoning algorithm which learns from feedback, automatically correcting itself by analyzing error tracebacks to refine its solutions.
+***Tree-search visualization during code generation.** We visualize a reasoning algorithm which learns from feedback, automatically correcting itself by analyzing error tracebacks to refine its solutions.
 In this case, we benchmark Python programming problems from the HumanEval dataset.*

 ## About